Spending at Least Six Months in Florida is Essential

 Register to Vote

 Register to vote in the state of Florida.
-This can be done online or at the Department of Motor Vehicles when you apply for your driver’s license.
+Voter registration is available online or in-person at the Department of Motor Vehicles when you apply for your driver’s license.

-If you have children, enroll them in school in Florida, or if you are an adult student, show proof of your Florida enrollment in a college, university, or other educational program.
+If you have children, enroll them in school in Florida, or if you are an adult student, show proof of your Florida enrollment in a college, university, or other Florida educational programs.

 Woodward, Pires & Lombardo, P.A.
-Attorneys at Law can help assist you in obtaining Florida residency to make sure you are on track and getting the most benefit from your endeavors.
+Attorneys can help you obtain Florida residency to ensure you are on track and getting the most benefit from your homesteading endeavors.

-Woodward, Pires & Lombardo, P.A.
-Attorneys at Law
+About Woodward, Pires & Lombardo, P.A., Attorneys at Law

-In 1971, When Arthur V. Woodward, Esq. founded one of the first law firms on Marco Island, he emphasized the importance of a superior work ethic, collegiality and respect among our peers, and a social conscience that commands participation in opportunities for the good of the public.
+In 1971, When Arthur V. Woodward, Esq. founded the first established law firm on Marco Island, he emphasized the importance of a superior work ethic, collegiality and respect among our peers, and a social conscience that commands participation in opportunities for the good of the public.
 These guiding principles formed the tradition of excellence that the attorneys and staff at WPL work hard to uphold today.